 Research opportunities include study of pathogenesis of sarcoidosis; deep DNA sequencing for pathogen detection and discovery; and characterization of animal models of autoinflammatory eye disease.
 Experience in bench science is desirable although not strictly necessary.

 The uveitis fellow will take trauma call in rotation with other attendings and fellows.

-In our application process, one fellow is selected yearly for the one-year fellowship and has the choice of our two-year fellowship if desired.
+In our application process, one fellow is selected yearly for this 1-year or 2-year fellowship.
 Interviews are offered to candidates after a review of all the application materials.
 This position is offered through the San Francisco Matching Program (www.sfmatch.org).
 Please see the dates and deadlines on the website.
 Candidates who will have successfully completed their ophthalmology residency training and who are able to obtain a license to practice medicine in the state of Washington are considered.

 Salary is paid at an approximation of Program Year level using ACGME salary scale.
 The fellow receives life insurance and health benefits through the University of Washington.
 Fellows are provided with malpractice insurance for their fellowship-based activities.
 The fellow has traditionally attended specialty meetings or conferences as part of their advanced training.

 Kaivon Pakzad-Vaezi, M.D.
 (2016-17)